Skip to main content

 See the various examples included under Part 5 of the Act.

-Use of Pre-Printed Power of Attorney Forms
+Use of Pre-printed Power of Attorney Forms

 Some of the pre-printed forms of power of attorney available from legal stationers leave a blank for insertion of intended powers.
 Following this blank, these forms set out the ancillary powers.
 If the blank is left blank, the registrar may refuse to accept these forms for filing as they may leave the powers conferred unclear.
 It is not for the registrar to assume that the donor’s intention was to give unlimited powers.